-#5 Don’t be intimidated by silence.
-There are some people who prefer using the silent treatment to emotionally submit their partner to their will.
+Some people prefer using the silent treatment to emotionally submit their partner to their will.
 Don’t be intimidated by this either.

-Deal with a partner who constantly withdraws affection and gives you the silent treatment to call out their act and point out their manipulation to get what they want instead of opening a discussion.
-This way, they realize that using the silent treatment is futile.
+Deal with a partner who constantly withdraws affection and gives you the silent treatment by calling out their act and pointing out their manipulation to get what they want instead of opening a discussion.
+This way, they’ll realize that using the silent treatment is futile.
 They are forced to enter an adult discussion.
 [Read: How to deal with passive-aggressive people and maintain your sanity]

-#7 Learn how to say no. If you disapprove of a decision or simply presented with anything that makes you uncomfortable, learn to say no and own that answer.
+If you disapprove of a decision or are simply presented with anything that makes you uncomfortable, learn to say no and own that answer.
 Being a yes man in a relationship ultimately causes undue emotional distress and feelings of oppression.
-Learn how to say no if you feel strong disapproval.
-No matter if it disappoints your partner.
+Learn how to say no if you feel strong disapproval, no matter if it disappoints your partner.

-#8 Don’t be afraid to point out that your partner is wrong.
 If your partner is wrong, call it to their attention.
-In the end, you do your partner a great service by pointing out a wrongdoing.
-Otherwise causing them trouble or embarrassment if another person points it out to them.
+In the end, you’re doing your partner a great service by pointing out wrongdoing.
+Otherwise, they could feel embarrassed if another person points it out to them.

-#9 Be diplomatic at all times.
 Standing up for yourself doesn’t mean you take the role of the overbearing and manipulative partner who dominates their partner in every way.
 Always go for the higher moral ground.
-Practice fairness and diplomacy especially when discussing something where you both have different opinions.
+Practice fairness and diplomacy, especially when discussing something where you both have different opinions.

-Consider your partner’s point of view and be empathic towards their feelings especially in times of conflict.
-This way, they respect you and treat you as an equal in the relationship.
+Consider your partner’s point of view and be empathic towards their feelings, especially in times of conflict.
+This way, they will respect you and treat you as an equal in the relationship.